jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 Our working extension is a basic "hello, world" application.
 All it does is log a string to the console, then make a request to the back-end for another string, which is also logged to the console.
-This all happens once, when the extension is activated when the user opens JupyterLab.
+This all happens **once** when the user opens JupyterLab and the extension is activated.

 Our goal is to display a viewer for a random photo and caption, with a refresh button to instantly display a new image.